macio-matheus/analysis-geospatial-data/README.md

-# Analysis of geospatial data from Toronto, Canada
+# Analysis of geospatial data
-## Coursera_Capstone

 This project aims to conduct an analysis of geospatial data from Toronto, Canada.